TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   yesterday, chances are higher that it will rain today.
 If it was sunny yesterday it is less likely to rain today.
 Similary, precipitation patterns follow seasonal patterns that makes similar weather tend to clump together.
-When observations close together in time are more correlated with one another, this implies correlation in their residuals, violating this independence assumption.
+When observations close together in time are correlated with one another, this implies correlation in their residuals, violating this independence assumption.
-  Similarly, if we were to measure the basal circumference of trees in the forest, we would probably find that trees near each other tend to share a similar circumference distribution, different from trees further from each other: ground moisture will tend to accelerate the growth of trees near the moisture, and trees near each other will be more likely to be of the same species and share a similar allele distribution.
-Therefore observations that are spatially closer together will tend to be more correlated, introducing correlation in their residuals.
+  Similarly, if we were to measure the basal circumference of trees in the forest, we would probably find that trees near each other tend to share a similar circumference distribution, different from trees further from each other: ground moisture will tend to accelerate the growth of trees near the moisture, and trees near each other will be more likely to be of the same species and share a similar genetic allele distribution.
+Therefore observations that are spatially closer together will tend to be more strongly correlated, introducing a corresponding correlation in their residuals.
 Both the temporal and spatial cases described exemplify 'auto-correlation', that is correlation between residuals that are 'close by' one another.
 There are special statistical models for autocorrelated data